dolthub/dolt-workbench/README.md

-# dolt-sql-workbench
+# dolt-workbench

-A workbench for your MySQL-compatible database.
+A SQL workbench for your MySQL-compatible database.
 Use [Dolt](https://doltdb.com) to unlock powerful version control features, such as branches, commits, and merge.

 ## Getting Started